Centers for Disease Control and Prevention. Influenza (Flu). Reviewed June 5, 2024. Accessed September 8, 2024. https://www.cdc.gov/flu/index.htm

 2) In the case of a strong clinical suspicion of influenza or laboratory-confirmed influenza in a patient at high risk for a severe course or complications of influenza (see Diagnostic Criteria, above), we suggest starting oseltamivir as soon as possible after the onset of disease, regardless of the severity of clinical manifestations.Evidence 3Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 For the effect on symptoms in previously healthy participants, Quality of Evidence is not downgraded.
 For the effect on reducing complications, Quality of Evidence downgraded to moderate because of imprecision, diagnostic uncertainty in measuring outcomes, indirectness to high risk individuals, and potential publication bias.
 The interpretation of existing evidence differs (see http://www.bmj.com/content/345/bmj.e7303).
 For the effect of neuraminidase inhibitors to reduce death in severely ill patients, Quality of Evidence is low on the basis of observational data.
 Jefferson T, Jones M, Doshi P, Spencer EA, Onakpoya I, Heneghan CJ.
 Oseltamivir for influenza in adults and children: systematic review of clinical study reports and summary of regulatory comments.
 BMJ.
 2014 Apr 9;348:g2545. doi: 10.1136/bmj.g2545.
 Review.
 PMID: 24811411; PMCID: PMC3981975.
 Kaiser L, Wat C, Mills T, Mahoney P, Ward P, Hayden F. Impact of oseltamivir treatment on influenza-related lower respiratory tract complications and hospitalizations.
 Arch Intern Med.
 2003 Jul 28;163(14):1667-72.
 PMID: 12885681.
 Muthuri SG, Venkatesan S, Myles PR, et al; PRIDE Consortium Investigators, Nguyen-Van-Tam JS.
 Effectiveness of neuraminidase inhibitors in reducing mortality in patients admitted to hospital with influenza A H1N1pdm09 virus infection: a meta-analysis of individual participant data.
 Lancet Respir Med.
 2014 May;2(5):395-404. doi: 10.1016/S2213-2600(14)70041-4.
 Epub 2014 Mar 19.
 Review.
 PMID: 24815805.

-In the majority of patients with mild to moderate influenza who are not at high risk of complications, as well as in patients who present in the convalescence phase, antiviral treatment is generally not necessary.
-For situations where it is important to reduce symptom duration (still within 24 hours), we suggest oseltamivir.Evidence 4Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+In the majority of patients with mild to moderate influenza who are not at high risk for complications, as well as in patients who present in the convalescence phase, antiviral treatment is generally not necessary.
+For situations where it is important to reduce symptom duration (still within 24 h), we suggest oseltamivir.Evidence 4Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 For the effect on symptoms in previously healthy participants, Quality of Evidence is not downgraded.
 For the effect on reducing complications, Quality of Evidence downgraded to moderate because of imprecision, diagnostic uncertainty in measuring outcomes, indirectness to high risk individuals, and potential publication bias.
 The interpretation of existing evidence differs (see http://www.bmj.com/content/345/bmj.e7303).
 For the effect of neuraminidase inhibitors to reduce death in severely ill patients, Quality of Evidence is low on the basis of observational data.
 Jefferson T, Jones M, Doshi P, Spencer EA, Onakpoya I, Heneghan CJ.
 Oseltamivir for influenza in adults and children: systematic review of clinical study reports and summary of regulatory comments.
 BMJ.
 2014 Apr 9;348:g2545. doi: 10.1136/bmj.g2545.
 Review.
 PMID: 24811411; PMCID: PMC3981975.
 Kaiser L, Wat C, Mills T, Mahoney P, Ward P, Hayden F. Impact of oseltamivir treatment on influenza-related lower respiratory tract complications and hospitalizations.
 Arch Intern Med.
 2003 Jul 28;163(14):1667-72.
 PMID: 12885681.
 Muthuri SG, Venkatesan S, Myles PR, et al; PRIDE Consortium Investigators, Nguyen-Van-Tam JS.
 Effectiveness of neuraminidase inhibitors in reducing mortality in patients admitted to hospital with influenza A H1N1pdm09 virus infection: a meta-analysis of individual participant data.
 Lancet Respir Med.
 2014 May;2(5):395-404. doi: 10.1016/S2213-2600(14)70041-4.
 Epub 2014 Mar 19.
 Review.
 PMID: 24815805.
 Clinical judgment should be an important component of outpatient-treatment decisions.
 Long-term treatment with oseltamivir may lead to the development of drug resistance, particularly in immunocompromised patients.
 Influenza A H1N1 2009 virus is resistant to oseltamivir, yet susceptible to zanamivir.

 3. Dosage and treatment regimens: